mekairaw/ProductsAssignmentAPI/README.md

 - Execute Build > Build Solution.
 - Make sure to run the migrations via the Command Prompt using the command "dotnet ef database update".
 - Finally proceed to run the solution.

+## Unit and Integration Testing
+There are two more projects on this Solution for Unit and Integration testing respectively.
+To execute them, you must build the solution first, then go to the project, for example "ProductsAssignmentAPI.UnitTesting" and right-click, then select run tests.
+The same goes for Integration Testing.
+Both tests should be successful.